How to Organize Mail

 2. Do a Quick Sort

-This step is crucial if you want to avoid letting the mail pile up but please do not overthink it.
+Sort through the mail every day and throw away what you don’t need.
+This step is crucial if you want to avoid letting the mail pile up.
+Remember, don’t overthink this step.
 Your goal is to just weed out the junk and leave the rest to work through later on.

 In our home, this quick sort usually happens as dinner is cooking.
 Just a few seconds is all I need to pull out any junk mail and toss it.
 Next, I can remove any newspaper ads and put them in the recycling center if I do not want to use them.